We Shall Overcome: Widespread adaptation

-In Bengali-speaking India and Bangladesh, there are two versions, both of which are popular among school-children and political activists.
-"Amra Korbo Joy" (আমরা করবো জয়, a literal translation) was translated by the Bengali folk singer Hemanga Biswas and re-recorded by Bhupen Hazarika.
-Hazarika, who had heard the song during his days in the US, also translated the song to the Assamese language as "Ami hom xophol" (আমি হ'ম সফল).
-Another version, translated by Shibdas Bandyopadhyay, "Ek Din Shurjer Bhor" (এক দিন সূর্যের ভোর, literally translated as "One Day The Sun Will Rise") was recorded by the Calcutta Youth Choir and arranged by Ruma Guha Thakurta during the 1971 Bangladesh War of Independence and it became one of the largest selling Bengali records.
-It was a favorite of Bangladeshi Prime Minister Sheikh Mujibur Rahman and it was regularly sung at public events after Bangladesh gained its independence in the early 1970s.
+In Bengali-speaking India and Bangladesh, there are two versions, both of which are popular among schoolchildren and political activists.
+"Amra Korbo Joy" ("আমরা করবো জয়"), is a literal translation by Bengali folk singer Hemanga Biswas, re-recorded by Bhupen Hazarika.
+Hazarika, who had heard the song during his days in the United States, also translated the song to Assamese as "Ami hom xophol" ("আমি হ'ম সফল").
+Another version, translated by Shibdas Bandyopadhyay, "Ek Din Shurjer Bhor" ("এক দিন সূর্যের ভোর", literally "One Day the Sun Will Rise") was arranged by Ruma Guha Thakurta and recorded by the Calcutta Youth Choir during the 1971 Bangladesh War of Independence, becoming one of the bestselling Bengali records.
+It was a favorite of Prime Minister Sheikh Mujibur Rahman, and it was regularly sung at public events after Bangladesh gained its independence in 1971.

-In the Indian State of Kerala, the traditional Communist stronghold, the song became popular on college campuses during the late 1970s.
-It was the struggle song of the Students Federation of India SFI, the largest student organisation in the country.
-The song translated to the regional language Malayalam by N. P. Chandrasekharan, an activist for SFI.
-The translation followed the same tune of the original song, as "Nammal Vijayikkum".
-Later it was also published in Student, the monthly of SFI in Malayalam as well as in Sarvadesheeya Ganangal (Mythri Books, Thiruvananthapuram), a translation of international struggle songs.
+In the Indian state of Kerala, a traditional Communist stronghold, the song became popular on college campuses during the late 1970s.
+It was the struggle song of the Students Federation of India (SFI), the largest student organisation in the country.
+The song translated into the local Malayalam as "Nammal Vijayikkum" by SFI activist N. P. Chandrasekharan, using the same tune of the original.
+Later, it was published in Student, the monthly magazine of SFI in Malayalam as well as in Sarvadesheeya Ganangal (Mythri Books, Thiruvananthapuram), a translation of international struggle songs.

-"We Shall Overcome" was a prominent song in the 2010 Bollywood film My Name is Khan, which compared the struggle of Muslims in modern America with the struggles of African Americans in the past.
+"We Shall Overcome" was a prominent song in the 2010 Bollywood film My Name Is Khan, which compared the struggle of Muslims in modern America with the struggles of African Americans in the past.
 The song was sung in both English and Hindi in the film, which starred Kajol and Shahrukh Khan.

-In 2014, a recording of We Shall Overcome arranged by composer Nolan Williams Jr. and featuring mezzo-soprano Denyce Graves was among several works of art, including the poem A Brave and Startling Truth by Maya Angelou, were sent to space on the first test flight of the spacecraft Orion.
+In 2014, a recording of "We Shall Overcome" arranged by composer Nolan Williams Jr. and featuring mezzo-soprano Denyce Graves was among several works of art, including the poem "A Brave and Startling Truth" by Maya Angelou, were sent to space on the first test flight of the spacecraft Orion.

 The Argentine writer and singer María Elena Walsh wrote a Spanish version called "Venceremos".

 Celtic punk band Dropkick Murphys released their version of the song as a single and music video in 2022.
 Their version can also be found on the expanded edition of their 2021 album, Turn Up That Dial.